| |

 |

-The Foundation is prepared to give grants of £300 to a limited number of deserving GAP/Project Trust applicants.
+The Foundation is prepared to give grants of £300 to a limited number of deserving Lattitude/Project Trust applicants.
 However the application should be made through one of the organisations listed above.

 |